FactsFromCats/tiktok_celebrity_blocker/README.md

 Check if the Developer Mode is enabled in the Extensions menu.
 Restart Chrome and try loading the extension again.

-Contributions
+## Contributions
 Contributions are welcome!

+Submit tiktok accounts to include in the blockLIst to https://www.tiktok.com/@factsfromcats or submit a pull request with your list.

 If you have improvements or bug fixes, please fork the repository and submit a pull request.